RobertoFreireFerrazPassos/RabbitMQ/README.md

 # RabbitMQ

-docker-compose up to run first the rabbitmq server
+First, 'docker-compose up' to run the rabbitmq server

 In each api folder, run 'node index.js'